The Role of Contextual Information in Best Arm Identification: Abstract

 \section{Abstract}

 We study the best-arm identification problem with fixed confidence when contextual (covariate) information is available in stochastic bandits.
-Although we can use contextual information in each round, we are interested in the marginalized mean reward over the contextual distribution.
+In each round, we observe contextual information before selecting an arm.
+The distribution of the reward associated with the selected arm depends on the observed contextual information.
+We are interested in finding the arm with the maximum mean reward marginalized over the contextual distribution and not the mean reward conditioned on contexts.
 Our goal is to identify the best arm with a minimal number of samplings under a given value of the error rate.
-We show the instance-specific sample complexity lower bounds for the problem.
-Then, we propose a context-aware version of the ``Track-and-Stop'' strategy, wherein the proportion of the arm draws tracks the set of optimal allocations and prove that the expected number of arm draws matches the lower bound asymptotically.
-We demonstrate that contextual information can be used to improve the efficiency of the identification of the best marginalized mean reward compared with the results of \citet{Garivier2016}.
-We experimentally confirm that context information contributes to faster best-arm identification\footnote[1]{A code of the conducted experiments is available at \url{https://github.com/MasaKat0/CBAI}.}.
+First, we derive the instance-specific sample-complexity lower bounds under the contextual information.
+Then, we propose a context-aware version of the ``Track-and-Stop'' strategy, wherein the proportion of the arm draws tracks the set of optimal allocations, and prove that the expected number of arm draws asymptotically matches the lower bound.
+We demonstrate that the contextual information can be used to improve the efficiency of the identification of the best marginalized mean reward when compared with the results of \citet{Garivier2016}.
+Furthermore, we experimentally confirm that context information contributes to faster best-arm identification.